lupyuen/lupyuen.github.io/src/tinyemu.md

 TODO: UART screenshot

-# Fix the NuttX UART Driver for TinyEMU
+# UART Driver for TinyEMU

 _NuttX on TinyEMU has been awfully quiet..._